MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-authentication.md

 13. Select **VPN User Authentication**, then select **OK**.

-14. Close the Certification Authority snap-in.
+14. Close the the Certification Authority snap-in.

 **Create the VPN Server Authentication template:**

-In this procedure, you can configure a new Server Authentication template for your VPN server.
-Adding the IP Security (IPsec) IKE Intermediate application policy allows the server to filter certificates if more than one certificate is available with the Server Authentication extended key usage.

->[!IMPORTANT]
->Because VPN clients access this server from the public Internet, the subject and alternative names are different than the internal server name.
-As a result, you cannot autoenroll this certificate on VPN servers.

-**Prerequisites:**

-Domain-joined VPN servers

-**Procedure:**

-1. On the CA, open Certification Authority.
+1. On the CA, open the Certification Authority snap-in.

-2. In the navigation pane, right-click **Certificate Templates** and select **Manage**.
+2. In the left pane, right-click **Certificate Templates** and select **Manage**.

 3. In the Certificate Templates console, right-click **RAS and IAS Server** and select **Duplicate Template**.

+   >[!WARNING]
+   >Do not select **Apply** or **OK** at any time prior to step 10.
+If you select these buttons before entering ALL parameters, many choices become fixed and no longer editable.
+For example, on the **Cryptography** tab, if _Legacy Cryptographic Storage Provider_shows in the Provider Category field, it becomes disabled, preventing any further change.
+The only alternative is to delete the template and recreate it.

-4. On the Properties of New Template dialog box, on the **General** tab, in **Template display name**, enter a descriptive name for the VPN server, for example, **VPN Server Authentication** or **RADIUS Server**.
+4. On the Properties of New Template dialog box, on the **General** tab, in **Template display name**, enter a descriptive name for the VPN server, for example, *VPN Server Authentication* or *RADIUS Server*.

 5. On the **Extensions** tab, complete the following steps: